maxx1128/snappy-personal-site/_posts/2019-10-30-sonic-pi-hotel-california.md

 end
 ```

 **Sound effects are filters you can run anything through.** This includes changing echoes, pitches, frequencies, sample rates, and more.
-I don't understand them all but understand a good amount.
+I don't understand them all but understand a good amount of them.
 I went with two for the ambiance loop: `gverb` for a spacious and outdoorsy feel, and `flanger` for a whooshing wind effect.

 ```ruby
 live_loop :ambience do